BiizoNinja/shrek-bot/README.md

 - Then "`cd`" to your downloaded folder
 - After you've done that, run the command `npm install` in the terminal.
 - Create a ` .env ` file.
-- In the .env file type the following `BOT_TOKEN = 'TOKEN'` in the "TOKEN" part add your bot token from [Discord Developer Portal](https://discord.com/developers/applications).
+- In the .env file type the following `botToken = 'TOKEN'` in the "TOKEN" part add yout bot token from [Discord Developer Portal](https://discord.com/developers/applications).
 - Finally, run `node .` in the terminal

 After you've done this the bot should be on.
-If you have any problems feel free to ask in [our discord server](https://discord.gg/V9DHGNtuUe).
+If you have anny problems feel free to ask in [our discord server](https://discord.gg/V9DHGNtuUe).

 ## Contributing
 Feel free to create a pull request!
 And if you want you're code/command to be added make sure to **fork** the repository!
 Also give a ⭐ if you like it ;)